wellcometrust/grants_tagger_light/README.md

 code will be made available in a reusable manner.

-This work started as a means to automate the tags of one funding division within Wellcome but currently it has expanded into the development and automation of a complete set of tags that can cover past and future directions for the organisation.
+This work started as a means to automate the tags of one funding division within Wellcome, but currently it has expanded into the development and automation of a complete set of tags that can cover past and future directions for the organisation.

 Science tags refer to the custom tags for the Science funding division.
-These tags are higly specific to the research Wellcome funds so it is not advisable to use them.
+These tags are highly specific to the research Wellcome funds, so it is not advisable to use them.

-MeSH tags are subset of tags from the MeSH ontology that aim to tags grants according to:
+MeSH tags are subset of tags from the MeSH ontology that aim to tag grants according to:
 - diseases
 - themes of research
 Those tags are generic enough to be used by other biomedical funders